-Rebecca Berry, PhD
+Rebecca Berry PhD

 Clinical Psychologist, Clinical Assistant Professor of Child and Adolescent Psychiatry

-Dr. Berry is committed to empowering all individuals to overcome anxiety, OCD and related conditions, so that they can lead healthy, satisfying, and productive lives.
+Dr. Berry’s practice is committed to empowering individuals and families to overcome anxiety, OCD and related conditions, so that they can lead healthy, satisfying, and productive lives.
 She is privileged to serve youth and adults from a variety of cultural backgrounds.